President Donald Trump's thin skin

 Notwithstanding his searing condemnation of the city's political elites in his inaugural address, congressional leaders have already traveled to the White House to yuck it up with the new President.
 Republicans are consulting him as they lay out a legislative schedule.
 Democrats, as is normal for an opposition party shut out of power, are plotting their resistance.

-President frusturated by coverage
+President frustrated by coverage

 But Trump seems unable to turn the other cheek -- even before his inauguration he launched into a Twitter tirade against Democratic Rep. John Lewis who had said he was not a legitimate President, instead of taking the politically wiser course of just shrugging off the revered congressman's jab.